StudioVakuum/C4D_Scripts/README.md

     </td>
     <td>
       <h3>SV Create Float</h3>
-      Adds a float user data field to the selected object, with optional unit selection such as length, percent, or degree.
+      Adds a float user data field to the selected object, with optional unit selection such as length, percent, or degree.<br><br>
     </td>
   </tr>
   <tr>